ebraheem007/Introduction-to-Computer/README.md

-# Introduction to Computer
+# Introduction to Computing
- "In this repository, you will find fundamental C++ code examples covering various basic concepts."
+ "In this repository, you will find fundamental and basic C++ code examples covering various basic concepts."